 By Ankita Amrit

 Contrary to the popular belief, Indian cooking relies on the flavors from ingredients and too much oil spoils it.
 Most homes use 1-2 tbsp of oil max.
-This much is sufficient to stir fry the veggies and spices.
-If you are making some north and east Indian dish, use mustard oil or desi ghee.
+This much is sufficient to stir-fry the veggies and spices.
+If you are making some north and east Indian dishes, use mustard oil or desi ghee.
 Use coconut oil or sesame oil for south and West Indian dishes.
 Keep ghee ready to add at the end.
 It adds a wonderful aroma to the dish.

 Most Indian dishes uses finely chopped onions, garlic, ginger, green chilies, and other veggies.
 Unless specifically asked, refrain from chopping large pieces.
 Fine pieces cook easily.
 There are several youtube videos that will help you with the chopping techniques.
 You can take a cue from this video.

 As we mentioned earlier, Indian cooking is all about the right proportion of spices.
 So, keep the spices ready.
 I suggest not relying on readymade curry mixes.
 They have a very common taste.
 The better alternative is to keep the dry whole spices and ground them as needed.
 Also, you can combine them for different dishes.
 Some of the basic spices that will be helpful for most dishes are:

 - Green and black cardamom

 If you wonder how you can make spice mixes for different dishes, this website may help you.